publicsamples/Oi-Grandad/README.md

 It features:

- - 4 indépendant voices capable of being played all at once, or by cycling between each round robin style
+ - 4 independant voices capable of being played all at once, or by cycling between each round robin style

  - 4 LFOs with tempo sync
  -  2 Modulation Sequencers
  - 4 Looping AR envelopes
- -  Drone button for sustain playback
+ -  Drone button for sustained playback
  -   1GB sound library
  - Delay per voice